 Every year, the ISM, the Centre de recherches mathématiques (CRM) and researchers from the member universities welcome a certain number of postdoctoral fellows.
 All candidates interested in working with a mathematics research team from Quebec are invited to submit an application to the CRM-ISM competition.

-Candidates who are already registered in a graduate program at one of the member universities should submit the following documents to the department:
+Candidates registered in a graduate program at one of the member universities must submit the following documents to their host department by March 1, 2019:

 To renew an ISM scholarship, please submit: